thediveo/linuxns_rel/README.md

  └── user:[4026532583] owner foobar (1000)
 ```

-This is the command used in another terminal session to create some
+If you have either Chromium or/and Firefox running, then these will
+add some user namespaces in order to sandbox their inner workings.
+And
-more hierarchical user namespaces:
+to add in some more hierarchical user namespaces, in another terminal
+session simply issue the following command:

 ```bash
 $ unshare -Ur unshare -Ur unshare -Ur unshare -Ur
 ```

+Debian users may need to `sudo` because their distro's default
+configuration prohibits ordinary users to create new user namespaces.

 # API Examples